FredericBlum/tutorials/template/NOTES.md

 ### Combining the dataset with Grambank data

-Given the linking to reference catalogues, we can easily combine our dataset with other CLDF datasets, such as Grambank.
+Given the linking to reference catalogues, we can easily combine our dataset with other CLDF datasets, such as Grambank (Skirgård et al. 2023).
 An example for this is given in the Blum et al. (2024) paper.
 To follow the proposed workflow, it is necessary to first clone the Grambank-repository.

 ```shell
 git clone https://github.com/grambank/grambank